HPotter-Spring-2020/teamInfo/README.md

 * Merging or rebasing to `dev` is suggested to spot conflicts before opening a PR.
 On the feature branch...
   * `git pull origin dev` OR
   * `git pull --rebase origin dev`
 * Resolve any conflicts on your personal branch
+* Merge pull requests using the Squash and Merge option
+* Delete the feature branch after it has been merged

 # General Info